-3.3 Policy Principles
+3.3 Principles applicable to financing of services

-- 3.3.1 All ratepayers, in a specific category, as determined by Council from time to time, shall be treated equitably, as required by Section 3 (3) (a) of the Act; - 3.3.2 Rates are raised in proportion to the market value of the property; - 3.3.3 The municipal manager or his/her nominee must, subject to the guidelines provided by the National Treasury and the Executive Committee of the municipality, make provision for the following classification of services:- - (a) Trading services - i.
-Water (on agency basis for the Greater Sekhukhune District Municipality). - (b) Economic services - i.
-Refuse removal. - ii.
-Sanitation (on agency basis for the Greater Sekhukhune District Municipality). - (c) Community and subsidised services These include all those services ordinarily being rendered by the municipality excluding those mentioned in 3.3.3(a) and (b). - 3.3.4 Trading and economic services as referred to in clauses 3.3.3(a) and (b) must be ring fenced and financed from service charges while community and subsidised services referred to in clause 3.3.3(c) will be financed from surpluses on trading and economic services, regulatory fees, rates and rates related income.
+- 3.3.1 All ratepayers, in a specific category, as determined by Council from time to time, shall be treated equitably, as required by Section 3 (3) (a) of the Act; - 3.3.2 Rates are raised in proportion to the market value of the property; - 3.3.3 The municipal manager or his/her nominee must, subject to the guidelines provided by the National Treasury and the Executive Committee of the municipality, make provision for the following classification of services:- - (a) Economic services - i.
+Refuse removal. - (a) Community and subsidised services These include all those services ordinarily being rendered by the municipality excluding those mentioned in 3.3.3(a).

-- 3.3.5 Property rates shall not be used to subsidize trading or economic services; - 3.3.6 Exemptions, reductions and rebates should not unreasonably affect the income base of the municipality. - 3.3.7 Therefore, pursuant to section 3 (3) (b) of the Act, it is the policy of the municipality, when - \ levying different rates for different categories of properties; - exempting a specific category of owners of properties, or the owners of a specific category of properties, from payment of a rate on their properties; - granting rebates; or - increasing rates;
+- 3.3.4 Economic services as referred to in clauses 3.3.3(a) must be ring fenced and financed from service charges while community and subsidised services referred to in clause 3.3.3(a) will be financed from surpluses on trading and economic services, regulatory fees, rates and rates related income. - 3.3.5 Property rates shall not be used to subsidize trading or economic services; - 3.3.6 Exemptions, reductions and rebates should not unreasonably affect the income base of the municipality. - 3.3.7 Therefore, pursuant to section 3 (3) (b) of the Act, it is the policy of the municipality, when - - levying different rates for different categories of properties; - exempting a specific category of owners of properties, or the owners of a specific category of properties, from payment of a rate on their properties; - granting rebates; or - increasing rates;